pbiggar/phc/doc/manual/devintro.rst

    in any way you like, and then use |phc| to convert the XML back to PHP.

-The <xref linkend="treetutorials"> explain how to write plugins for |phc|, and provide numerous examples.
-You will find <xref linkend="reference"> very useful when writing serious applications using |phc|.
+The :ref:`treetutorials` explain how to write plugins for |phc|, and provide numerous examples.
+You will find :ref:`reference` very useful when writing serious applications using |phc|.

 Although we have tried to document |phc| as well as we can, if anything is